 Arguably, one of BaseFEX’s flagship features is the dual-settlement option.
-You can decide to trade in BTC or USDT settled contracts, which is super handy in bear markets when the value of Bitcoin is going down as it preserves your initial capital and locks in profits.
+You can decide to trade in BTC or USDT settled future and perpetual contracts, which is super handy in bear markets when the value of Bitcoin is going down as it preserves your initial capital and locks in profits.

 BaseFEX Trading Pairs

-Here is a table of the BTC & USDT settled contract pairs available on the BaseFEX platform:
+Here is a table of the BTC & USDT settled futures contracts pairs available on the BaseFEX platform: